 - Feedback / marking should be done promptly. - Work should be marked in terms of the learning objective. - In a contrasting colour with the children's work; mark in green, with improvement comments written in orange. - Comments should be positive, constructive and encouraging in tone, and relate to attitudes to learning, the success criteria, or the learning objective. - Children should be provided with time to respond to feedback/marking.
-Children's improvements should be completed using the 'purple polishing pens.' - If a child leaves a lesson for a reason, this will be noted on their work.
+Children's improvements should be completed using the 'purple polishing pens.' - If a child leaves a lesson for a reason (eg. medical appt / The Ark / music lesson), this will be noted on their work using code L. - Art / DT work should not be marked, unless it is the evaluation process.